hashicorp/nomad/website/source/docs/agent/configuration/vault.html.md

 The key difference is that the token is not necessary on the client.

+## `vault` Configuration Reloads

+The Vault configuration can be reloaded on servers.
+This can be useful if a new token needs to be given to the servers without having to restart them.
+A reload can be accomplished by sending the process a `SIGHUP` signal.

 [vault]: https://www.vaultproject.io/ "Vault by HashiCorp"
 [nomad-vault]: /docs/vault-integration/index.html "Nomad Vault Integration"